 MSME for Green Growth

-The Impact of the COVID-19 Pandemic on Micro-, Small, and Medium-sized Enterprises (MSMEs) in the Creative Industry Sector in the Philippines
+National Workshop Strengthening Resilience of Women and Youth-led Micro-, Small and Medium-sized Enterprises (MSMEs) in the Creative Industry in the P…

 Global Symposium on the Role of Micro-, Small- and Medium- Enterprises (MSMEs) in the achievement of the Sustainable Development Goals (SDGs)Thu 07 - Fri 08 Jun 2018